40Digits/helperpress/README.md

 Run `npm install` in the repo directory. ![(boom)](https://dujrsrsgsd3nh.cloudfront.net/img/emoticons/boom.gif "(boom)")

 ## Requirements
+*This has only been tested on OS X. It will not work as-is on Windows.*

 1. Node.js & npm (via [Homebrew](http://brew.sh/#install): `brew install node`)
 2. [Composer](https://getcomposer.org/doc/00-intro.md#globally-on-osx-via-homebrew-)